16adixon/16adixon/README.md

 - 👋 Hi, I’m @16adixon
 - 👀 I’m interested in ... learning
 - 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ... python
+- 💞️ I’m looking to collaborate on ... i would like any help with learning
 - 📫 How to reach me ...
 16adixon.github.io ...

 <!---